devnewton/rfm/norloge.md

 ## Indice suffix

-Indice is a disambiguation hint if two or more posts share the same norloge.
+Indice is a disambiguation hint if two or more posts share the same datetime norloge.

 Assuming that: